 Covid-19: An update from Jamie’s Farm

 For many of the young people and vulnerable groups that we support, a trip to Jamie’s Farm is needed now more than ever.
-Following the closure of our farms on the 30th March we are delighted that all our farms are now re-opening to visiting groups.
+We are delighted that all our farms are open and working with local vulnerable children at this especially challenging time.

 The safety of our visiting young people and their teachers, our staff and volunteers as well as the communities surrounding our farms remains our utmost priority.
-We have put in place effective measures and procedures to keep everybody safe and will be closely monitoring our re-opening, making improvements as we go.
+We have put in place effective measures and procedures to keep everybody safe while on our farms.
 We will, of course, continue to monitor public health guidance and ensure we meet all guidelines and best practice.

 We are determined to do all we can to ensure that Jamie’s Farm emerges from this crisis in a strong position so that we can continue to have a transformative impact on some of the country’s most deserving young people.
 If you would like to help us weather the storm, click here to support us.